Investing in the Next Generation of Animal Breeders

 The 2014 Wisconsin Simmental Association Spring Spectacular Sale was led off by the donor lot from the Graber Simmental herd, Livingston, WI.
 In the footnote, Bill Graber writes, “In the fall of 2011 I had the opportunity to purchase Walton’s Stein Fancy at the fall Roundup Sale in Wisconsin.
 On February 17, 2012, Ms Bobbi Walton was born.
 I decided to put Bobbi in the sale to help out the Dr. Robert Walton Graduate Student Support Award, which is managed by the American Simmental Association”.
 BGSF Ms Bobbi Walton, a daughter of Dikeman’s Sure Bet sold bred AI to TNT Ever Ready R232.
 She sold for $3,250 going to Andrew Manthe, DeForest, WI.
 The award and donation are ways these breeders can thank Dr. Walton for all he has done for the Simmental breed and livestock industry.

-The American Simmental Association recently redesigned the foundation site and missions bringing more benefits to members willing to donate proceeds from selling cattle.
+The American Simmental Simbrah Foundation has a number of worthy missions bringing more benefits to members willing to donate proceeds from selling cattle.
 Donations to the Foundation raise money for deserving causes and donors also benefit from the following:

 - Use of the ASA Foundation logo (with specific mission) to promote the sale of the donated animal